cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 $ C_(i j) = 1/V_0 ((partial^2 E)/(partial epsilon_i partial epsilon_j)), $

 must be definite positive, or in other words, its eigenvalues must be all positive.
 This is known as the "Born stability criteria".
-In the case of cubic solids the elastic constants matrix must follow the following restrictions:
+In the case of cubic solids the elastic constants matrix must follow the following restrictions #cite(<Mouhat_2014>):

 $ C_(11) + 2C_(12) > 0; C_(11) - C_(12) > 0; C_(44) > 0 $<eq:restrictions_cubic_solids>